 There were other students in the class that had to stand under the broken heart every day or even multiple times a day.

-But not me.
-I was a good girl.
+But this was my first time under the broken heart, because I was a good girl.

 No, this isn’t happening!
 Not to me!